hpcuantwerpen/UAntwerpen-easyconfigs/b/buildtools/README.md

 * We did add EBROOT and EBVERSION variables for all components for increased compatibility with standard EasysBuild-generated modules (in case those variables would, e.g., be used in EasyBlocks for certain software packages).
-* Added re2c to the bundle.
+* Added re2c and SCons to the bundle.

 Versions used:
 * Byacc 20191125